-slavery and human trafficking statement for the financial year ended 30 june 2023
+slavery and human trafficking statement for the financial year ended 30 june 2024

 Overview

 Our success at Dillon Bass Limited (“DBL”) is intrinsically linked to the way we conduct our business in a responsible and ethical manner.
 These behaviours help to foster a culture of mutual trust and ethics both within the business and with our suppliers.
 DBL adopts a zerotolerance approach to slavery and human trafficking.
 We are committed to taking all reasonably practicable steps to ensure that slavery and human trafficking are not present in our business or in our supply chains.
+In order to achieve this, we seek to identify and tackle slavery and human trafficking risks.

 Business